 In order to make sure the USDA loan program benefits low to middle-income families, there are income limits set on all USDA loans.
 These income restrictions are determined by a variety of factors, including the median income for your local city or county.
 You can check your income eligibility to find out if you qualify.

 The size of your family also helps determine your eligibility.
 If you have a large family, then it’s expected you’ll need a more substantial income to live on, and you’ll receive more leeway.

 There are also different tiers of eligibility, depending on the type of USDA loan you’re taking out.
 Guaranteed loans call for a moderate income, whereas direct loans require applicants to fall in the low-income category.

 Finally, you must have a stable monthly income in order to be eligible for a USDA loan.
 Usually, you need to show a history of stable employment for at least 24 months.

 If you have questions about your eligibility, you can contact a mortgage lender that specializes in USDA loans.
 Just be sure to ask, so you don’t waste your time working with a lender who doesn’t understand the nuances of USDA loans.

 Real estate agents that work in a rural area may also be able to point you in the right direction since they’re likely to have more experience with clients utilizing these programs.

 Are there any other eligibility requirements?

 This amount can’t be more than 29% of your pre-tax monthly income.
-So if you make $3,000 your total monthly payment would have to be less than $900.
+So if you make $3,000 per month, your total monthly payment would have to be less than $900.

-Your total monthly debt payments should be less than $1,230.
-You may, however, qualify for a higher debt ratio if your credit score is 680 or better.
+So if your income is $3,000 per month, then your total monthly debt payments should be less than $1,230.
+And remember, your mortgage will be included in the total debt payments.
+But you may qualify for a higher debt ratio if your credit score is higher than 680.